gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 #### Solution

-With the parameters described as above, we need to define some decision variables.
+With the input data described as above, we need to define some decision variables.

 - $x_{ij}$ - Amount supplied from factory $i$ to depot $j$, $i=1,2$, $j=1,2,3,4$,
 - $y_{ik}$ - Amount supplied from factory $i$ to customer $k$, $i=1,2$, $k=1,2,3,4,5,6$, and
 - $z_{jk}$ - Amount supplied from depot $j$ to customer $k$, $j=1,2,3,4$, $k=1,2,3,4,5,6$,